reportportal/docs/docs/installation-steps/DeployReportPortalKubernetes.md

 ---
 sidebar_position: 5
-sidebar_label: Deploy with Kubernetes ReportPortal
+sidebar_label: Deploy with Kubernetes
 ---

-# Deploy with Kubernetes ReportPortal
+# Deploy with Kubernetes

 We use Helm package manager charts to bootstrap a ReportPortal deployment on a Kubernetes cluster